 (26 feet) is based upon a trolley pole throw of 26 feet, the usual maximum

-height of a free trolley pole above the rails or other traveled surfaces
+height of a free trolley pole above the rails or other traveled surfaces used

-less than 25 feet.
+feet.
 See Rule 87.4–B2

 for the clearance of grounded cables and messengers.